Ziad-Ashraf-Abdu/smart-lumbar-trainer/README.md

 The bilateral haptic motors are positioned laterally over the erector spinae muscles, providing intuitive tactile cueing that mimics coach feedback.

-### 5. Secure Wireless Communication
-All sensor data transmitted via Bluetooth Low Energy is encrypted using AES-CTR (128-bit) with the mbedTLS library.
-The system requires authentication using a predefined activation key before streaming data, ensuring secure communication between the wearable device and mobile application.

 ---

 This is a critical distinction for your project documentation.
 In an academic or technical report, discovering an error *after* data collection is common and provides an opportunity to demonstrate **Scientific Integrity** and **Post-Processing Calibration**.